NRCan/energuide_api_deployment_docs/README.md

 }
 ```

-* Add the CI_CD_URL URL to Docker Hub.
-** On your Docker Hub Repository, click Webhooks and add your new webhook URL
+Add the CI_CD_URL URL to Docker Hub.
+On your Docker Hub Repository, click Webhooks and add your new webhook URL

 Azure Function App
 ------------------

-The ETL runs as an Azure Function App.
+The Exndpoint Extractor runs as an Azure Function App.
 There's an ARM template called `deploy_etl.json` that will set up the function service for you.
 You need to specify the the app name, docker image, and the storage connection string.

 DNS
 ===